apache/airflow/docs/howto/operator/gcp/kubernetes_engine.rst

 All Kubernetes  parameters (except ``config_file``) are also valid for the ``GKEStartPodOperator``.
 For more information on ``KubernetesPodOperator``, please look at: :ref:`howto/operator:KubernetesPodOperator` guide.

-We can enable the usage of :ref:`XCom <concepts:xcom>` on the operator:
+We can enable the usage of :ref:`XCom <concepts:xcom>` on the operator.
+This works by launching a sidecar container with the pod specified.
+The sidecar is automatically mounted when the XCom usage is specified and it's mount point is the path ``/airflow/xcom``.
+To provide values to the XCom, ensure your Pod writes it into a file called ``return.json`` in the sidecar.
+The contents of this can then be used downstream in your DAG.
+Here is an example of it being used:

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_kubernetes_engine.py
     :language: python